lamlv723/data_warehouse_project/README.md

 ## 💥 About

 Hello!
-I'm Lam, and this is my project to show my data warehouse skills.
+I'm Lam, and this is my project to learn how to create a data warehouse.
+In this project, I've followed Kimball's modeling techniques.

-Techstack that I used in this project:
+Techstacks that I used in this project:
 - ELT tool: dbt
 - Visualization: Looker Studio
 - Data Lake, Data Warehouse: Google BigQuery